hliu35/cs272-hw1/README.md

 To run the main program that does the indexing and searching using Lucene
 1. Run `main.py` in PyCharm
 2. Select Similarity option when prompted
 3. Wait for result and the corresponding output file `qhits.ohsu.88-91`.
-(Expect 3min for indexing stage and 30 sec for search)
+(Expect 80 sec for indexing stage and 8 sec for search)

 To examine how I attempted to bypass Lucene for additional flexibility (but failed):